oseasandrepro/oseasandrepro/README.md

   driven by a strong passion for Software Development and Algorithm Design.<br>
   With hands-on experience as a Backend Developer, <br>
   I have been contributing to the development of scalable and efficient APIs using Java and Spring Boot.<br>
-  Combining fundamental computer science learning and pratice, with contributions to real-world industrial software development.
+  Combining fundamental computer science topic study and practice, with contributions to real-world software development.
 </p>

+###

 ###

 <div align="left">